jacksbrand/microservices-ticket-app/README.md

 7. Client:

-   - Next.js / React serverside rendering, in keeping with microservices theme
+   - Next.js / React serverside rendering, in keeping with microservices theme.
-   - Simple route / error handling for all auth routes
+   - Simple in design and functionality - main purpose of the client is to allow easy interaction / demonstration of the backend services listed above.

 ---